The Chow rings of the moduli spaces of curves of genus 7, 8, and 9: Abstract

 \section{Abstract}

 The rational Chow ring of the moduli space $\M_g$ of curves of genus $g$ is known for $g \leq 6$.
 Here, we determine the rational Chow rings of $\M_7, \M_8,$ and $\M_9$ by showing they are tautological.
-One key ingredient is intersection theory on Hurwitz spaces of degree $4$ and $5$ covers of $\pp^1$, as developed by the authors in \cite{bigpaper}.
-The main focus of this paper is a detailed geometric analysis of special tetragonal and pentagonal covers whose associated vector bundles on $\pp^1$ are so unbalanced that they fail to lie in the large open subset considered in \cite{bigpaper}.
-In genus $9$, we use work of Mukai \cite{Muk} to present the locus of hexagonal curves as a global quotient stack, and, using equivariant intersection theory, we show its Chow ring is generated by restrictions of tautological classes.
+The key ingredient is intersection theory on Hurwitz spaces of degree $4$ and $5$ covers of $\pp^1$ via their associated vector bundles.
+The main focus of this paper is a detailed geometric analysis of special tetragonal and pentagonal covers whose associated vector bundles on $\pp^1$ are highly unbalanced, expanding upon previous work of the authors in the more balanced case.
+In genus $9$, we use work of Mukai to present the locus of hexagonal curves as a global quotient stack, and, using equivariant intersection theory, we show its Chow ring is generated by restrictions of tautological classes.